gavanw/voxelquestiso/README.md

 Note that this is the earliest engine iteration and many fixes have been made since then, but there is also high demand for the isometric version of the engine so I am releasing that first in spite of the fact that it is the least polished iteration.

 This is a very, very, VERY rough release.
 There are many things wrong with the way this project is organized currently, and I am well aware of most of them but feel free to comment.
-A few things that are wrong: use of absolute paths, including all dependencies within the same project folder, unnecessary files in the repository, an all-around messy project structure, etc. In short, this thing is more fun than a jar full of angry bees!
+A few things that are wrong: use of absolute paths (edit: now fixed by another user, please credit yourself I lost the commit info during the wipe), including all dependencies within the same project folder, unnecessary files in the repository, an all-around messy project structure, etc. In short, this thing is more fun than a jar full of angry bees!

 The code is also not that well organized, but I will try to explain it as best I can.